Dear Cornell Student:

 "The CIW program is the last remaining uncharted Cornell frontier.
 I say that because there are great work study opportunities, but nothing that compares to the caliber available in Washington and nothing that compares to the synthesis of study coupled with professional work experience."

 That quote comes from an alumnus of Cornell in Washington.
-As the program’s incoming Director, I have been struck by the enthusiasm of our former students.
-That quote is a good example of what I have been hearing.
+As the program’s Director, I very much appreciate the enthusiasm of our former students.
+That quote is a good example of what they say.

 And those are just examples.
 You may find something more interesting.
 Not only can such an experience help you refine your career goals, but it can quite possibly lead to letters of recommendation, summer jobs, and even a job after graduation.